Loraklvn/finance_tracker_client/README.md

 ## Note

 I'm aware there's a small bug when creating an income, closing the modal and attempting to create an expense.
-I did not have much time left to test it by the time I finished the project, so I so I apologize!
+I did not have much time left to test it by the time I finished the project, so I apologize!

 This project currently lacks unit testing due to time constraints.
 While I would have preferred to include comprehensive unit tests, the project had to be submitted without them.